Every day, people die of infections that do not respond to antibiotics.

 Antimicrobial resistance (AMR) occurs when micro-organisms such as bacteria mutate after repeated exposure to antimicrobial drugs like antibiotics.

 Over the years, excessive use of antibiotic and antiviral therapies has led to a dramatic increase in AMR.
 As a result, public concern has stimulated the search for novel non-specific and non-antibiotic antimicrobial agents.

 An unmet need in dermal and respiratory diseases:

-No effective treatment for many viral and fungal infections
+There is no effective treatment for many viral and fungal infections.

 Significant side effects occur with available anti-fungal medications.